;

 20 wpm60ms180ms180ms420ms

-How to Remember Semicolon in Morse Code
+How to Remember the Semicolon in Morse Code

 -.-.-.